2022 World Junior Ice Hockey Championships – Division III

-The 2022 World Junior Ice Hockey Championship Division III was an international ice hockey tournament, the lowest tier of the IIHF World Junior Championship.
+The 2022 World Junior Ice Hockey Championship Division III was an international ice hockey tournament organized by the International Ice Hockey Federation.
+Division III represents the sixth and the lowest tier of the IIHF World Junior Championship.
 The tournament would have been held in Querétaro, Mexico, from 6 to 16 January 2022, but was cancelled due to the COVID-19 pandemic.
-It was rescheduled and was played from 22 to 30 July 2022.
+Later it was rescheduled and was played from 22 to 30 July 2022.

 Bulgaria withdrew from the July tournament and was replaced by Australia, which originally opted out of the January tournament.

 To be eligible as a junior player in this tournament, a player cannot be born earlier than 2002.